ActuallyHappening/Salt-Discordbot/README.md

 # runs the discordbot binary
 ./rust-discordbot
 ```

+After you have a running session you want to keep running in the background, **DON'T CLOSE YOUR TERMINAL**, instead press Control+O then D, which detaches
+the session and will keep it running in the background.
+Then you can safely close your terminal session and zellij will keep running in the background.

 ## Private APIs
 A private crate exists as a git submodule in this repo.